 - In Death in Heaven, it's revealed that in the event of a worldwide invasion, one person may be elected as President of Earth.
 Three guess who all the nations choose, and the first two don't count.
-Obviously, The Doctor doesn't like being President and wants to get rid of the responsibility ASAP.
+Obviously, The Doctor doesn't like being President of Earth any more than he liked being President of Galifrey, and wants to get rid of the responsibility ASAP.

 - Mark Anthony promised to follow the example of Cincinnatus when his term as Consul ended in Rome, while negotiating with Caesar's killers to preserve all their titles (and legitimizing Ceasar's will as not that of a tyrant).
 Unsurprisingly he never planned or had to abide by it after a certain famous speech at Caesar's funeral changed the political landscape to his favour.